Teaching Kids About Money

 Money: a necessary good

 From sending your kiddo to look for coins in the couch to sending them off to college with a credit card, teaching about money happens whether you want it to or not.
 It’s just a matter of what they’re learning.
-In this helpful article, we outline five important reasons for intentionally teaching your kids about money early on, plus some additional tools and even a special offer from UBT to help get you started.
+In this helpful article, we outline five important reasons for intentionally teaching your kids about money early on, plus some additional tools to help get you started.

 5 reasons to teach your kids about money now